-Your web developers need to make sure their code is testable too, so you may use a special staging platform to find bugs.
-However, web design is a multifaceted process that isn’t just limited to code.
+Your own web designer and developers need to make sure their code is testable too, so you may use a special staging site platform to find bugs.
+However, web design is a multifaceted process that isn't just limited to code.

 Follow the nine points on our launching a website checklist below to make sure your launch is a success and every part of it functions smoothly.